Main content

 • Health and mobility policies (SDG 3, 11,12,15,17).
 What impact can possible mobility policies aimed at sustainability have on the transport industry, taking into account the economic, social and quality of life effects?

 • Circular economy, prevention and minimisation of waste and secondary raw materials (SDG 3, 6, 7, 9, 12).
-Which new strategies to mitigate the production of waste and which new materials, processes and technologies could have the greatest impact on the issues related to the context of civil and industrial waste and by-products currently of little use to reduce the quantities produced, recover secondary raw materials, mitigate or eliminate harmful effects on the environment and ecosystems, and promote green processes based on renewable raw materials?
-What are the most relevant issues, what innovations can be developed in processes and products, what economic, legal and scientific tools could have the greatest impact for the industrial consolidation of these processes, which political and social choices?
+Which strategies can mitigate the problems caused by production of waste and which new materials, processes and technologies could reduce the quantities produced, recover secondary raw materials, mitigate or eliminate harmful effects on the environment and ecosystems, and promote green processes based on renewable raw materials?
+What economic, legal and scientific tools, and which political and social choices, could have the greatest impact for the industrial consolidation of these processes?

 • Materials, processes and strategies for the green economy (SDG 7, 9, 12,13).
 Which processes for the production of energy, goods and services can lead to minimisation of the environmental impact and increase efficiency?
-What scientific knowledge needs to be developed for this sector; which processes, technologies and materials can drive the green turnaround, what economic and social models, and how can we enhance the workforce, and pursue man-machine integration?
+Which materials, processes, and technologies can drive the green turn?

 • Logistics and transport (SDG 9, 11).
-Mathematical models and algorithms to minimise operating costs and environmental impact related to logistics and transport.
+Which mathematical models and algorithms can minimise operating costs and environmental impact related to logistics and transport?